 Suikoden IV has plenty of hate for feeling rushed, the boring ocean being a world map, having the Rune of Punishment being awful, despite being a True Rune, as well as a few other things.

 Playing Knights of the Old Republic?
-It's not a matter of if you throw some of canon out the airlock, it's when.
+It's not a matter of if you throw out some of the canon, it's when.
 Some do it in the first screen of the game by choosing a female Revan.
-Others cringe at the Bastila romance arc or think the Light Side ending was jarring in light of the Brainwashing For The Greater Good stunt the Jedi Council pulled.
+Others cringe at the Bastila romance arc or think the Light Side ending was jarring in light of the Brainwashing for the Greater Good stunt the Jedi Council pulled.
 Second game?
 Well, LucasArts made the Exile female as an apology over the controversey in declaring Revan a guy, but tell it to players who tend to play Exile as a guy!
 (The Handmaiden having much better Character Development than the Disciple helps.)
 The book Revan is also looked upon with massive controversey.
 Either you think the Sith Emperor is the scariest thing ever, or he's every BioWare villain cliche in one package.
-There's enough annoyance about MMO games in general for some fans to ignore the rest just based on that, but when you get into Star Wars: The Old Republic and you find the Exile reduced to a passive, non-entity of a Force Ghost hanging on only to comfort Revan (a guy who betrayed Exile on several levels) and Revan launching a genocidal campaign with a Rakata robot factory to kill off 98% of the galactic population (flashpoint says "Imperial," but with the amount of side-swapping in that universe?), essentially playing right into the emperor's hands?
+There's enough annoyance about MMO games in general for some fans to ignore the rest just based on that, but when you get into Star Wars: The Old Republic and you find the Exile reduced to a passive, non-entity of a Force Ghost hanging on only to comfort Revan (a guy who betrayed Exile on several levels) and Revan launching a genocidal campaign with a Rakata robot factory to kill off 98% of the Imperial population.
 And the Imperial players are the ones saving the galaxy by putting him down like a rabid mutt?
-Yeah.
 Pick your cutoff.

 The Sims 3 messes with established characters enough that many fans of the two originals choose to ignore its impact on the series' canon, even if they do enjoy it for the improved game-play.
 The announcement of The Sims 4 promises even more discontinuity, although it's yet to be announced how recurring characters will be handled in the next installment.